 - Increase investor return and lower potential liability

-- Acquire resources such as manufacturing, sales and distribution, or business management
+- Acquire resources such as manufacturing, sales, distribution, or business management

 - Access foreign markets that are not inaccessible due to shipping restrictions or lack of a distribution system

-The real value of your IP is the way you use it as part of your business strategies.
-It impacts every area of your business – marketing, capital raising, research and development, and business development.
-Your IP is a flexible asset and through licensing it can quickly adapt to a changing market.
+Your IP’s real value is how you use it as part of your business strategies.
+It impacts every business area – marketing, capital raising, research and development, and business development.
+Your IP is a flexible asset that can quickly adapt to a changing market through licensing.
 Licensing turns competitors into customers.
 It enables you to grow your business by allowing others to use your IP in different markets.
 Most importantly, licensing is one of the fastest and most powerful ways to grow and expand your business for little or no cost in today’s highly competitive innovation economy.